- New Annex

 103 S. Capitol St., Iowa City, IA 52242

-The UI Pre-Engineering Summer Day Camps strives to develop and enhance students’ problem solving and critical thinking skills, provide an opportunity for creative expression, and foster students’ curiosity about science and technology through fun-filled engineering projects.
+The Summer Pre-Engineering Camps strive to develop and enhance students’ problem solving and critical thinking skills, provide an opportunity for creative expression, and foster students’ curiosity about science and technology through fun-filled engineering projects.
 Students are encouraged to use what they know about science, math and engineering to explore this new challenge.
 It is a hands-on, project-based program designed to engage and inspire youth in the areas of math, engineering, science and technology.
-The University of Iowa, College of Engineering will be offering three pre-engineering summer day camps: Lego Learners (grades 4-6), Lego Robotics (grades 4-6), and Tetrixs Robotics (grades 7-9).
+The University of Iowa, College of Engineering will be offering the following pre-engineering camps:

 Lego Simple Machines (Grades K-1)

 This program is designed to have a perfect mixture of fun and learning, using LEGO Simple Machines.
 Students will have the opportunity to discover basic physical science concepts such as gears, pulleys, levers, and wheels and axles; and discover their hidden talents as they design, and build their own creation.

 This program is designed to have a perfect mixture of fun and learning, using LEGO WeDo Robots.
 Students will have the opportunity to explore new adventures, learn the basic concepts of robotics, and discover their hidden talents as they design, build, and program their own creation.

 This program is designed to introduce students to the principles of robotics, computer programming, and teamwork.
 Students will have the opportunity to use their imagination and critical thinking skills to design, program and control fully functional robotic models that will accomplish specific tasks by using software to plan, test and modify sequences of instructions.
 The this camp will focus on pushing an opponent’s robot out of a sumo ring.